5-Graded simple Lie algebras, structurable algebras, and Kantor pairs: Simple structurable algebras and Kantor pairs

 \begin{corollary} Let $(K_+,K_-)$ be a simple Kantor pair over a commutative ring $k$ such that $2,3\in k^\times$.
 Then $(K_+,K_-)$ is non-degenerate in the sense of~\cite{GGLN}. \end{corollary} \begin{proof} Since $(K_+,K_-)$ is simple, $k$ does not have non-trivial ideals, and hence is a field.
 Extending $k$, we can assume that $(K_+,K_-)$ is central simple.
-Then by Theorem~\ref{thm:kp} its standard 5-graded embedding $\LL$ is a central simple Lie algebra of Chevalley type.
-Then $\LL\otimes_k\bar k$ is non-degenerate.
-Then $\LL$ is non-degenerate.
+Then by Theorem~\ref{thm:kp} its standard 5-graded embedding $\LL$ is a central simple Lie algebra of Chevalley type, and, in particular, algebraic.
+Then $\LL$ is non-degenerate by Lemma~\ref{lem:alg-nondegen}.
 Then by~\cite[Corollary 2.5]{GGLN} $(K_+,K_-)$ is non-degenerate. \end{proof}

+The following lemmas provides a criterion that a Kantor pair (or, equivalently, its 5-graded standard embedding) originates from a structurable algebra via Allison's construction.
+It is a combination of~\cite[Corollaries 14 and 15]{AF99}.
+This result is crucial for the classification of 5-gradings on simple Lie algebras of Chevalley type that correspond to structurable algebras (Theorems~\ref{thm:A-e} and~\ref{thm:5-class} below).